tendermint/tendermint/CONTRIBUTING.md

 #### Major Release

-1. start on `master`
+1. Start on `master`
-2. run integration tests (see `test_integrations` in Makefile)
+2. Run integration tests (see `test_integrations` in Makefile)
-3. prepare release in a pull request against `master` (to be squash merged):
+3. Prepare release in a pull request against `master` (to be squash merged):
-   - copy `CHANGELOG_PENDING.md` to top of `CHANGELOG.md`
+   - Copy `CHANGELOG_PENDING.md` to top of `CHANGELOG.md`; if this release had release candidates, squash all the RC updates into one
-   - run `python ./scripts/linkify_changelog.py CHANGELOG.md` to add links for
+   - Run `python ./scripts/linkify_changelog.py CHANGELOG.md` to add links for
      all issues
    - run `bash ./scripts/authors.sh` to get a list of authors since the latest release, and add the github aliases of external contributors to the top of the changelog.
 To lookup an alias from an email, try `bash ./scripts/authors.sh <email>`
-   - reset the `CHANGELOG_PENDING.md`
+   - Reset the `CHANGELOG_PENDING.md`
-   - bump Tendermint version in `version.go`
-   - bump P2P and block protocol versions in  `version.go`, if necessary
+   - Bump P2P and block protocol versions in  `version.go`, if necessary
-   - bump ABCI protocol version in `version.go`, if necessary
+   - Bump ABCI protocol version in `version.go`, if necessary
-   - make sure all significant breaking changes are covered in `UPGRADING.md`
+   - Make sure all significant breaking changes are covered in `UPGRADING.md`
+   - Add any release notes you would like to be added to the body of the release to `release_notes.md`.
-4. push your changes with prepared release details to `vX.X` (this will trigger the release `vX.X.0`)
+4. Push a tag with prepared release details (this will trigger the release `vX.X.0`)
-5. merge back to master (don't squash merge!)
+   - `git tag -a vX.X.x -m 'Release vX.X.x'`
+   - `git push origin vX.X.x`
+5. Update the changelog.md file on master with the releases changelog.
+6. Delete any RC branches and tags for this release (if applicable)

 #### Minor Release